epfl-herus/demod/docs/source/glossary.rst

       [`tutorialspoint <https://www.tutorialspoint.com/difference-between-bottom-up-model-and-top-down-model>`_]

    TPMs
-      Transition probablity matrix defines the probability of a simuulated component in a MArkov chain of channging from on state to another.
+      Transition probablity matrix defines the probability of a simulated component in a MArkov chain of channging from on state to another.
       In demod, TPMs (transition probability matrices) are a set of TPM that remebers how the matrices evolve with time.